-Blackbird Hill is said to be haunted and every year dozens of people gather at the site, on October 17th.
-However, it is not the ghost of Chief Blackbird who lingers here, but rather, that of a young woman who was murdered upon this hill more than a century and a half ago.
+Blackbird Hill is said to be haunted and every year dozens of people gather at the site, on October 17.
+However, it is not the ghost of Chief Blackbird who lingers here, but rather that of a young woman murdered upon this hill more than a century and a half ago.

 The story begins with a young couple back east who had fallen in love in the early 1840s.
-When the boy finished his schooling, his plans were to travel abroad for a time and then return to marry the young girl.
+When the boy finished his schooling, he planned to travel abroad and then return to marry the young girl.

 However, the boy never returned from his trip abroad.
 The devastated young girl waited for several years, but she finally gave him up for dead and married another man.
 Soon, the newlyweds headed west, eventually settling in northeast Nebraska, atop Blackbird Hill.

 The girl told him that when her husband returned home, she would tell him that she wished to be released from her marriage vows so they could leave together the next morning.
-Giving the couple time to discuss the situation the young man hid in the nearby woods.
-When the woman’s husband returned home, she explained the situation but he did not want her to leave and at first, begged her to stay.
-When she refused, he began to get angry and soon ended up attacking her with his hunting knife.
+Giving the couple time to discuss the situation, the young man hid in the nearby woods.
+When the woman’s husband returned home, she explained the situation, but he did not want her to leave and, at first, begged her to stay.
+When she refused, he began to get angry and soon attacked her with his hunting knife.
 Screaming, she fell to the floor.
 The husband then dropped the knife and gathered up his bleeding wife.
 With her in his arms, he ran to the cliff at the top of the hill and jumped with her into the river far below.

 Giving chase, the young man arrived at the hill just in time to see the man leap from the summit and to hear the woman’s final scream of agony.
 Collapsing with grief, the young man began to wander the hills aimlessly until he was finally found ragged and half-starved by a group of Omaha Indians.
 Delirious and unable to speak, the Indians carried the man back to their village, where he stayed until he could recover enough to travel.